 This configuration records test results and artifacts on the Cypress Dashboard for production and branch deploys only, not Deploy Previews.

 UI-installed plugins run on all contexts

-To limit a plugin to certain deploy contexts, ensure that you’ve configured the plugin for your site using file-based installation only and not UI installation from the plugins directory.
+To limit a plugin to certain deploy contexts, ensure that you’ve configured the plugin for your site using file-based installation only and not UI installation.

 # Next steps

 If you’re installing a local plugin, you can run and test it after configuration.
 Otherwise, you’ll add a dependency to

 For a plugin from npm, there’s an additional step beyond editing the Netlify configuration file.
 You must use npm, yarn, or another Node.js package manager to add the plugin to

 Plugins available on npm but not yet listed in the Integrations Hub have not been reviewed or approved by Netlify staff.
 Review plugin code for security concerns before installing.